drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko mouthed a word and her arrow erupted with electricity.
 She released and a bolt of lightning arced from her bow.
 A thunderclap filled the valley as Chiyoko’s arrow slammed into Yoshinobu’s chest.

 In the last instant, Chiyoko saw Yoshinobu twist his body left, managing to spare his heart.
 Then he disappeared in a blinding flash as secondary bolts jumped in every direction from the impact.
 One split a tree over Yoshinobu’s shoulder.
 Another smashed into the side of Hideyo, who only barely managed to brace against it.
-Yoshinobu was thrown backwards through another tree, unconcious immediately.
+Yoshinobu was thrown backwards through another tree, unconscious immediately.

 Chiyoko only had a moment to appreciate her shot before her stomach somersaulted.
 She looked back towards the ground as she slowly began to fall.